TheIndieDevs/Blog/README.md

 - Install [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/) (if not using Docker for the database).

 ### Quick Start with Docker
 The development environment is dockerized for easy setup.
-Run the entire app (frontend, backend, db) with this commend:
+Run the entire app (frontend, backend, db) with this command:
 ```
 docker compose up
 ```